paddor/czmq-ffi-gen/README.md

 ## Supported Rubies

-Tested with these:
+Tested on CI with these:

-* Ruby 2.2.3
+* Ruby 2.2.4
 * JRuby HEAD (>= 9.0.0.0)
 * Rubinius